vt2407-arch/Group-6-EDA-case-study/README.md

 EDA group 6 presentation .pdf- presentation containing a summary of the findings and an analysis of each metric considered

 Key findings:
-Individuals with lower income, annuity and are more prone to defaults Males, especially those who are in civil marriages have a higher chance of defaulting; those who are single follow suit Customers below their late 30s and retired have the lowest chances of defaulting Individuals with lower education levels and (often consequently) blue collared workers are more prone to defaulting Overall, one’s ability to not default is directly related to their ability to plan, procure and access their funds.
+1)Individuals with lower income, annuity and are more prone to defaults 2)Males, especially those who are in civil marriages have a higher chance of defaulting; those who are single follow suit 3)Customers below their late 30s and retired have the lowest chances of defaulting 4)Individuals with lower education levels and (often consequently) blue collared workers are more prone to defaulting Overall, one’s ability to not default is directly related to their ability to plan, procure and access their funds.

 Technology used: